venkatsk001/HALF_ADDER_SUBTRACTOR/README.md

 **Program:**
+```
 /* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

-Developed by:SACHIN M  RegisterNumber:*/212223040177
-```
 module half_adder(a,b,sum,carry);
 input a,b;
 output sum,carry;